An Average Day

 If I’m nowhere near a deadline, I may only compose for one or two hours.
 If a deadline is looming and a piece still isn’t done, I may bolt straight out of bed in the morning and work all day.
 If I’ve just finished a piece, I’ll take a week or two off of composing.

 I have wildly productive days and wildly unproductive ones.
 Sometimes I’ll spend an entire morning updating my website, sending emails, and signing contracts, and then I’ll compose for five hours in the afternoon.
 Other days, I bake bread and watch Netflix, berating myself for not getting more done.
 One day, I might write four measures of a piece; the next, I might send e-mails in the morning, do a Zoom rehearsal, make good progress on my piece in the afternoon, and then work on an article like this one in the evening.

-Often, even when I’ve had a very productive morning, I feel like I’ve wasted my day if I haven’t composed.
+Occasionally, even when I’ve had a generally productive day, I feel like I’ve wasted it if I haven’t composed.
 The good news?
 Even a tiny bit of work is enough to make a day feel worthwhile.
-Even that four-measure day counts as one where I've written music.
-Four measures are better than none.
+A four-measure day still counts as a composing day.

 Although the majority of my days are spent composing from home, I’ve learned that there might be no such thing as a true daily routine, at least not for me.
-If you’re lucky enough to find a schedule that accommodates your most creative hours and yet allows flexibility for the chaos of everyday life or a nine-to-five job, that routine deserves respect.
-It doesn’t matter when or how you’re getting creative work done, as long as you honor that time by doing the work you’re called to do.
+Ultimately, it doesn’t matter when or how I'm getting creative work done, as long as I'm honor my days by doing the work I'm called to do.

 . . . . .